Marco4413/CP77-RenderPlaneFix/README.md

 -- Any pattern within this table will be matched against --  component names.
 If the pattern does not match then --  the component can be patched.
+RenderPlaneFix.componentNamePatternsBlacklist

+-- This table contains string to boolean pairs.
+-- Each entry of represents the full name
+--  of a component to not be patched.
 RenderPlaneFix.componentNameBlacklist

 -- Checks if the given component name should be patched.